teke85/teke85/README.md

 # Aloha!!
-I'm Teke Mutau! 👋
+Welcome to my Space! 👋

-I am based in Lusaka Zambia.
+My name is Teke & I am based in Lusaka Zambia.

 ## 🚀 About Me
 I'm a frontend developer.
-In my free time, I enjoy making non-profit websites and projects.
+I enjoy making non-profit websites and projects for people world wide.

 ## 🛠 Skills